DaveCasson/gmet_to_summa_snakemake/README.md

      ```

   ***Start Jupyter Notebook***
       ```bash
       jupyter notebook
       ```
      Once this installation is complete, further instructions for running the snakemake workflows are located in the [workflow](https://github.com/DaveCasson/gmet_to_summa_snakemake/tree/main/workflow) directory of this repo.

 ## Acknowledgements

-Gmet data, and an original processing workflow was created by Andy Wood.
+gmet data, and an original processing workflow was created by Andy Wood.

-Easymore is used to map the gridded forcings to shapefiles.
+[Easymore](https://github.com/ShervanGharari/EASYMORE/) is used to map the gridded forcings to shapefiles.

-MetSim is used to generate additional meterological variables.
+[MetSim](https://github.com/UW-Hydro/MetSim) is used to generate additional meterological variables.